Quick Ratio Formula: How to Calculate and Interpret Your Business's Liquidity

 Quick Assets = $50,000 + $25,000 + $75,000 = $150,000

-Quick Ratio = $150,000 ÷ $90,000 = 1.67
+Quick Ratio = $150,000 / $90,000 = 1.67

-The firm has $1.67 in liquid assets for every $1.00 of current debt.
+That means the firm has $1.67 in liquid assets for every $1.00 of current debt.

-How to interpret the quick ratio
+How to interpret quick ratio formula results

 What is a good quick ratio?

-What a low quick ratio signals
+What a low quick ratio means

-What a high quick ratio signals
+What a high quick ratio means

 Quick ratio by industry